Do you want to learn from some of the top scientists, theologians and thinkers in the world?

 How?
 Because Sinai and Synapses Fellows get to:

-- Come together in person to New York City six times over two years (three times in a given year) for learning, connections and content creation.
-There are significant subsidies available to help cover travel costs, so do not let finances impact whether or not you apply!
+- Come together six times over two years (three times in a given year) for learning, connections and content creation.
+Ideally, these meetings will be in person, but there is a strong chance that the February meeting will be via Zoom.
+For the in-person meetings, they will be in New York City, and there are significant subsidies available to help cover travel costs, so do not let finances impact whether or not you apply!

 - Join a dynamic and robust network of scholars, clergy, doctoral students and writers who are committed to elevating the discourse surrounding religion and science.